tomlajtos/winc-a5-recipe-app/README.md

 ## Extra Challenge

-- Users can filter on vegan,vegetarian, pescetarian.
+- Users can filter on vegan,vegetarian, pescetarian options.